foundersandcoders/old-coursebook/patterns/week4/redisReadme.md

 - Instagram uses Redis heavily to run their main feed, activity feed and session store

-- Github – Github is using Redis for exception handling and queue management
+- Github – Github is using Redis for exception handling and queue management.

 - Stack Overflow uses Redis as a caching layer for their entire network.

-Pinterest is a heavy user of Redis.
-They use it for their follower model, which is their graph of who is following whom
+- Pinterest is a heavy user of Redis.
+They use it for their follower model, which is their graph of who is      following whom.

-Twitter makes heavy use of Redis, and has open-sourced some of the projects they built internally to take advantage of Redis
+- Twitter makes heavy use of Redis, and has open-sourced some of the projects they built internally to take advantage of Redis.

-Tumblr uses Redis to power dashboard notifications for their tens of millions of users
+- Tumblr uses Redis to power dashboard notifications for their tens of millions of users.

 ##Guide to Installing Redis.